OpenST/facilitator/Hadapsar-testnet.md

   ```

 ### Contract addresses
-- **Goerli**
+- **Göerli**
   - ERC20Gateway: `0x26DdFbC848Ba67bB4329592021635a5bd8dcAe56`
 - **Hadapsar-1405**
   - ERC20Cogateway: `0x25a1CE197371735D6EDccC178F90841a7CEc23bb`

-## Deposit any ERC20 token on the Goerli testnet to get equivalent ERC20 utility tokens on hadapsar testnet 1405
+## Deposit any ERC20 token on the Göerli testnet to get equivalent ERC20 utility tokens on hadapsar testnet 1405

 ### Prerequisite
 1. Ethereum account should be unlocked.<br/>
   < Steps to unlock account >
+2. Ensure that the account has sufficient token [balance](#balance) on the origin chain
-2. Ethereum account should approve `ERC20Gateway` for token transfer.<br/>
+3. Ethereum account should approve `ERC20Gateway` for token transfer.<br/>
   Create `approveERC20Gateway.js` as,
   ```js
   const Web3 = require('web3');